MohammadJavad14/docker/myDockerNotes.md

 # Navigating the File System
     - pwd: print working directory
     - ls: list
+    - ls -a: list all the files also hidden files
     - ls -1: list one file per line
     - ls -l: list with long listing
     - cd: change directory